 Ludism should be an intellectual and spiritual journey relying on self-improvement and seeing the importance of The Glass Bead Game.
 That’s why I believe in such a religion around design.
 It’s what I think about when I play and critique board games.

 You can listen to a 2019 podcast on the subject of Ludism I did, here.
-And you read about the games of Ludism, here.
-Also check a shorten list of the games of Ludism, here, and look into my board game collection, here.
+And you can also read about the games of Ludism, here, or check out the shortened list, here.
+And you can also look into my board game collection, here.

 Originally published in March of 2019.